We expected Nintendo to make a console announcement this year, but we didn't anticipate that it would be a reborn NES.

 We Want: Maniac Mansion

 Metal Gear might not have been that weird back in the NES days, but Maniac Mansion sure was.
-This LucasArts classic essentially created the point-and-click genre - it follows a teenage hero as he tries to free his girlfriend from the control of a self-aware meteor.
+This LucasArts classic essentially created the point-and-click genre, and it follows a teenage hero as he tries to free his girlfriend from the control of a self-aware meteor.
 Yes, really.

 Although the NES version was heavily tweaked and censored to meet conservative Nintendo's wishes back when, it was still widely regarded as one of the most original and influential games on the platform.
 Today, however, we'll have to stick with playing recently remastered sequel Day of the Tentacle.